I love the Hustle. I mean, I had years to read news that look so slick.

 This alone is worth sharing, and that’s exactly what someone did:

 Are you thinking of building a milestone referral like the Hustle did?

-You don’t need any coding skills or to hire a developer.
+You don’t need any coding skills or hire a developer.
 We got your back.

 Recently, we created a tool, to help you build a milestone referral in 20 seconds.
 Seriously; 20 seconds.

-But before you start building it, let’s recap the things that will help you nail it:
+But before you start building it, let’s recap the things that will help you nail it, with the following list.

 - Use extraordinary copywriting.
 It’s your chance to shine like a diamond among coals.

 - Build a community for your ‘tribe’.
 An engaged community is priceless.
-It might take a lot of time, engaging, posting and approving people, but it’s totally worth it.
+It might take a lot of time, engaging, posting, and approving people to follow you, but it’s totally easy and worth it.